Wondering how to spend 2 weeks in Argentina? This itinerary will help you hit the highlights and get the most out of your visit.

 The seductive capital of the country and the most European of all the cities in South America, it’ll be hard to drag yourself away from Buenos Aires.
 Buenos Aires alone is one of the reasons why you should visit Argentina.

-Start your Argentina trip here for three days exploring stunning architecture, eating juicy steak, drinking full-bodied wines and watching an intimate tango show.
+Start your Argentina trip here exploring the architecture, eating juicy steak, drinking full-bodied wines and watching an intimate tango show.

 What to do in Buenos Aires